tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 It should contain language-dense material that you've actively consumed before.
 Intermediate learners may include podcasts in the mix.

-### Is SuperMemo better than Anki?

-SuperMemo is proprietary software, so it should not be used.

 ### Is it OK to make cards for sentences I don't fully understand?